-The Acronymistic Advent O Antiphons « Catholic Insight
+Proximately Preparing for Christ: The O Antiphons « Catholic Insight

-On December 17th we begin the seven days of proximate preparation for Christmas, sort of analogous to the more familiar twelve days of Christmas post-Christmas.
-In the Western tradition of the Catholic Church, one of the liturgical preparations for the great feast are the ‘O Antiphons’, seven titles from the Old Testament which point to, or typify, the coming Messiah.
+On December 17th we begin the seven days of proximate preparation for Christmas, analogous to the more familiar twelve days of Christmas, after Christmas.
+In the Western tradition of the Catholic Church, one of the liturgical means to elevate and focus our minds and hearts for the great feast are the ‘O Antiphons’, seven titles from the Old Testament which point to, or typify, the coming Messiah.
 The origin of their compilation goes back to the very dawn of the Middle Ages, with reference to them in the writings of the Roman counsel and philosopher Boethius (480-524 a.d.).
-These seven antiphons, which begin on December 17th, and end on December 23rd, Christmas Eve’s Eve, are as follows, in their Latin original:
+These seven antiphons, which begin on December 17th, and end on December 23rd, Christmas Eve’s Eve – a sort of novena, or septena, of seven days – are as follows, in their Latin original:

 O Sapientia, O Adonai, O Radix Iesse, O Clavis David, O Oriens, O Rex Gentium, and O Emmanuel.